 The knee is a strong joint, and it is one of the body’s shock absorbers.
-It is stabilised by strong ligaments which maintain its alignment and cartilage is sandwiched between the bones of the upper and lower leg, ensuring smooth gliding surfaces to protect the bone.
-The meniscus, a spongier type of cartilage, provides a lot of the shock absorption.
-Filling the gaps, is synovial fluid, one of the bodies essential lubricants which reduce our joints wear and tear.
+It is stabilised by strong ligaments that maintain its alignment.
+The meniscus, a spongier type of cartilage, provides a lot of shock absorption.
+Cartilage is sandwiched between the upper and lower leg bones, ensuring smooth gliding surfaces to protect the bone.
+Filling the gaps is synovial fluid, one of the body's essential lubricants, which reduces our joints wear and tear.

 I shall distinguish here between pain and injury.

 Knee injuries typically include tears to the ligaments or cartilage, the most common of which is an anterior cruciate ligament, or ACL, tear or rupture usually caused by extreme twisting or the knee bending the wrong way.
 Meniscus cartilage tears are common and generally caused by sudden force or twisting or just old age through wear and tear.

 Knee pain, as suggested earlier, could be related to other joints, namely the ankle or hip.
 If the knee is only meant to hinge but asked to do more because the ankle or hip is dysfunctional, it will start to complain.
 It is easy to blame the knee because you may not have any discomfort in your hip or ankle or may not be aware that movement is restricted.
 The hip and ankle are such mobile joints.
 Even a small restriction could be the real root cause of your knee pain; it is the symptom that something is not well in the movement system.